22nd Annual Freight and Logistics Symposium: Natural Disaster Disruption in the Freight System

-This year’s symposium explored how the public and private sectors can and should respond to natural disasters that cause disruptions in the freight system.
+The 2019 symposium explored how the public and private sectors can and should respond to natural disasters that cause disruptions in the freight system.
 In the keynote presentation, Jeffrey Dorko, assistant administrator for logistics at FEMA’s Office of Response and Recovery, discussed replacing and restoring capacity in supply chains affected by natural disasters.

 Following the keynote, a panel of representatives from the public and private sector shared perspectives on opportunities and challenges around infrastructure resiliency.
 In addition, speakers from the University of New Orleans Transportation Institute and the Minnesota Department of Transportation offered insights on disaster response, recovery, and resiliency.

-- Jeffrey Meek, Sustainability Coordinator, MnDOT Office of Sustainability and Public Health
+- Jeffrey Meek, Sustainability Coordinator, MnDOT Office of Sustainability and Public Health (PDF)

-- Dan Murray, Senior Vice President, American Transportation Research Institute
+- Dan Murray, Senior Vice President, American Transportation Research Institute (PDF)

 - Mark Berndt, Freight Planning Practice Leader, Quetica LLC (PDF)

 Presentations: MnDOT Disaster Response and Resiliency

 - John Cavanaugh, Training and Development Specialist, District 1, MnDOT (PDF)